SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communications_AES6800+.md

 ## About

-With this driver, you can monitor and configure the Imagine Communications card.
+With this connector, you can monitor and configure the Imagine Communications card.

 Current Version: 1.0.0.1